 Should these be supplemented by operational guidance, possibly through Commission guidelines?
-If not, why not?
+[Y/N] y

-Yes, that would be desirable, although not absolutely necessary.
-In terms of who does this, we consider that the relevant body responsible for monitoring - EU or national - needs to be independent of the beneficiary (i.e. Member State Treasuries), of buyers (e.g. energy market participants and financial institutions) and of authorities who are tasked with the achievement of other potentially conflicting objectives (e.g. energy regulators).
+A: Yes, that would be desirable, although not absolutely necessary.
+In terms of who does this, EURELECTRIC believes that the relevant body responsible for monitoring - EU or national - needs to be independent of the beneficiary (i.e. MS Treasuries), of buyers (e.g. energy market participants and financial institutions) and of authorities who are tasked with the achievement of other potentially conflicting objectives (e.g. energy regulators).